Kamyil/.dotfiles/nvim/README.md

 This config is built with these things in mind:
 - it has to be **reliable! (no.1)** (it has to be working for 100% since I'm using it in work as well.
 So no crashes or bugs allowed)
 - it has to be **blazingly fast** (startup time need to be as low as possible [current ~80ms on M1 Pro] and each action needs to be instant - lags and slows are not allowed)
 - it has to be **reduced to absolute necessity** - each addition has to have meaningful purpose.
-It contains
+There is even a file in `lua/plugins/reason_per_plugin.md` file containing the reasoning behind the given plugin
 - it has to be **practical and easy-to-use** - it has to contain very simple and practical functionalities that helps you do things, mental overhead is not allowed here
 ... and lastly
 - it should be *beautiful*, but it can't compromise these 4 ^.
-These 4 comes first **ALWAYS**, then we can kinda experiment with the looks to make it enjoybale to **use** and look at
+These 4 comes first **ALWAYS**, then we can kinda experiment with the looks to make it enjoybale to **use** and look at.
+Work has to give nice vibes in order to make it a please, but it can't sacrifice the reliability :)

 # Features
 - It's fast (~80ms startup time on M1 Pro)